 Rather than trying to change absolutely everything about the room or entire property you’re hoping to update, it’s a far better idea to look at what’s already there and work with that.
-Not only will this mean you don’t have to think of an entire room’s work of décor, but it will also give you a head start on the design ideas you might be able to use.
+This means you don’t have to think of an entire room’s work of décor.
+Also, it will give you a head start on the design ideas you might be able to use.

-If, for example, there is a large beam in the room, it’s far easier to keep that in place and design around it, incorporating it into the design of the room.
-If it’s made of dark wood, for example, add other elements of dark wood in to accentuate it.
-This is far easier and less expensive and time-consuming than attempting to remove the beam (assuming this can even be done due to structural concerns).
+If, for example, there is a large beam in the room, it’s far easier to keep that in place and design around it.
+Incorporating it into the design of the room.
+If it’s made of dark wood, for example, add other elements of dark wood to accentuate it.
+This is far easier and less expensive and time-consuming than attempting to remove the beam.
+(Assuming this can even be done due to structural concerns.)

 As well as using what you already have and incorporating these items into the style and design of your room, you can enhance these items too.
-You might paint pipework, or add plaster mouldings to a window or install a new surround to a fireplace, for example.
+You might paint pipework, or add plaster mouldings to a window, add torus skirting board or install a new surround to a fireplace, for example.